softkave/fimidara-server-node/notes/now.md

 - [ ] Scripts should run once
 - [ ] New usage thresholds very small
 - [ ] Articles
-- [ ] store more than files in fimidara
+- [ ] store more than files in fimidara, and use fimidara for buffered streaming and permissioned compute
+- [ ] Resource locing